munyurangeri/ghost-dev-exercise/README.md

 ## Development Exercise

+> ### [Live site](https://ghost-dev-exercise.onrender.com/) Note it make take a minute to wake up since it is a free/hobby render.com account!!!

 As part of our application process, we’d like to see your front-end skills with a small coding challenge.
 We’re providing only the desktop design, and we’d like you to make it responsive for various screen sizes.
 Feel free to add any